Microsoft QuickBasic remembered

 Advantages of Microsoft QuickBasic

-If you have an interesting GW-Basic or Qbasic program that you would like to be able to run standalone, it frequently is possible to load the program into QuickBasic and compile it with little or no modification.
+If you have an interesting GW-Basic or Qbasic program that you would like to be able to run as a standalone EXE, it frequently is possible to load the program into QuickBasic and compile it with little or no modification.

 To do this, load the file into QuickBasic, then compile it.
 If the program comes across garbled when you load it into QuickBasic, you will need to convert the program into plain text format.
 To do this, exit QuickBasic and start GW-Basic, load the file using Basic’s LOAD command, then save the file with a slightly different name and append a comma and the letter a to the end of the command.
 Something like this: